encode/django-rest-framework/docs/tutorial/6-viewsets-and-routers.md

 Let's take our current set of views, and refactor them into view sets.

-First of all let's refactor our `UserList` and `UserDetail` views into a single `UserViewSet`.
-We can remove the two views, and replace them with a single class:
+First of all let's refactor our `UserList` and `UserDetail` classes into a single `UserViewSet` class.
+We can remove the two view classes, and replace them with a single ViewSet class:

     from rest_framework import viewsets

     class UserViewSet(viewsets.ReadOnlyModelViewSet):
         """